 Another common issue our team sees in regards to cat dental and dog dental problems is a disease called Stomatis.
 This ailment arises when a dog or cat’s immune system becomes allergic to a large buildup of tartar in the animal’s mouth.
 The immune system begins to see this as a life threatening condition and starts to shed the teeth.
 In turn, this keeps the animal from being able to consume food and causes great pain.
 If left untreated, Stomatis can lead to death.

-Of course, the easiest way to avoid Stomatis and other emergency oral problems is through routine pet dental examinations and cleanings.
-Tampa, New Tampa, Wesley Chapel and Zephyrhills pet owners interested in scheduling a dental appointment may do so by calling our clinic at 813-994-6929.
+Of course, the easiest way to avoid stomatis, gingivitis, periodontal disease, and other emergency oral problems is through routine pet dental examinations and cleanings.
+South Tampa, Channelside, Harbour Island, Davis Island, Ybor City and surrounding community pet owners interested in scheduling a dental appointment may do so by calling our clinic at (813) 994-6929.